-MTV celebrated its 35th anniversary in 2016 as the world's biggest entertainment brand as well as the most widely distributed television network, reaching almost 650m households in over 160 countries around the globe.
+When MTV celebrated its 30th anniversary in 2011 it was still the world's biggest entertainment brand as well as the most widely distributed television network, reaching almost 700m households in over 160 countries around the globe.
+By then, though, it had already passed its peak.
+Parent company Viacom was wrestling to halt a steady decline in viewing figures by shifting the main focus of the channel away from the music videos with which it first made its name towards reality and lifestyle programming aimed at a teenage and 20s audience.
+Early fly-on-the-wall experiment The Real World paved the way for a flood of similar shows like Jersey Shore, Catfish, Teen Mom and Are You The One?
+Yet whatever the future holds for MTV it has already secured its place in media's hall of fame.
 The channel's achievements are considerable.
-It completely transformed the nature of popular music during the 1980s and 1990s, arguably even more influential on that medium than the introduction of the compact disc or the iPod.
+It completely transformed the nature of popular music during the 1980s and 1990s.
 It is also one of only a handful of media properties of recent years which has transcended its original format to become something close to a lifestyle brand.
-According to consultancy Interbrand, MTV is still one of the world's most valuable individual media brands (though it slipped to second place in 2014 behind Discovery Channel).
+According to consultancy Interbrand, MTV is still one of the world's most valuable individual media brands (though it has slipped to second place behind Discovery Channel).
 Yet it began as simply a cheap way of filling a dead slot in a regional US cable system.
 How did it manage to come so far?
 And perhaps more importantly, how much further does it have left to go, now that it competes with even more nimble online rivals?
-A sharp decline in MTV's viewing figures is just one of multiple problems facing parent Viacom in 2016.
+The channel still has immense potential coverage, claiming 945m subscriber households in 179m countries in 2017.
+Yet actual viewing figures are still falling.
+In 2018, for the second consecutive year, the channel's flagship event, the MTV VMA Awards, attracted an all-time low audience of just 5.2m US viewers, almost half the figure of four years earlier.
+In 2017, the channel as a whole attracted an average daily audience of 392,000 18-49 viewers, less even than sister channel VH-1, and ranking it outside the Top 20 channels.
+Ten years earlier it was one of the Top Ten.
+Chris McCarthy is now president of MTV, its various spin-off channels, VH-1 and Logo.
+MTV is partnered within Viacom by a collection of other significant cable strands, not least Nickelodeon, Comedy Central and BET.

 Which agencies handle advertising for MTV?
 Find out more from the Adbrands Account Assignments database